huntrreed/Regex-Tutorial/README.md

 ### Anchors
 Anchors in a regular expression are indicators that the string is starting or ending.
 The '^' and '$' in this expression are both anchors which tell the computer where to start looking for the expression and when the expression is over.

->*The following hex value statement highlights the anchors in gold:*
+>*The following hex value statement highlights the anchors :*

 >/`^`#?([a-f0-9]{6}|[a-f0-9]{3})`$`/